 Numbers play a major role in symbolism in China.
-Each number has numerous associations, for a full survey please see our numbers section.
+Each number has many associations, for a full survey please see our numbers section.

 In summary, four is the most unlucky and eight the luckiest but nine is the most powerful as it was associated with strong yang and the Emperor.
-Five is important because there are five elemental essences and associated with each element is a whole series of concepts in fives: color; musical notes; body organs; poisons; sacred mountains; blessings; compass directions.
+Five is important because there are five elemental essences and associated with each element is a whole series of concepts in fives: color, musical notes, body organs, poisons, sacred mountains, blessings and compass directions.
 Eight plays an important part in the Yi Jing system as there are eight trigrams.
 Odd numbers are considered yang and male; even numbers yin and female.

 Each dynasty had a governing number which would decide many things - for example the size of the official's hats.
 An ancient counting system combined the twelve earthly branches and ten heavenly stems to form the sequence of sixty numbers used for counting days and years.
-Adecimal system was instituted at an early date for most other things.
+Adecimal system was instituted at an early date for measurement.